-If you don’t drink more, your body will automatically store additional fluids to prevent any kind of unexpected necessity.
+If you don’t drink more water, your body will automatically store additional fluids.
+In this way it can provide for any unexpected events.

 2. Green tea

-Foods and drinks with diuretic ingredients are ideal alternatives for people who suffer from fluid retention, and green tea is one of the best ones out there.
+Foods and drinks with diuretic properties are believed to be great alternatives for people who suffer from fluid retention.
+Green tea is one of the most popular options.

 3. Eat pineapple

-Pineapple is a delicious and juicy fruit, making it a favorite around the globe, particularly in tropical coastal regions.
+Pineapple is a delicious and juicy fruit, making it a favorite around the globe, especially during hot weather.